vumaq/HDD-Analysis/file/i3d/understanding_4200.md

 ### Workarounds and Tools:

 - **Use the original 3ds Max I3D plugin**: If you have access to 3ds Max and that plugin, you can import the .i3d file there.
-- **Use the Blender I3D add-on (if updated)**: Keep an eye on the community-driven Blender I3D add-on.
 - **Custom Parsing/Conversion**: Manually parse the 0x4200 chunk with a script or tool.

 ### Conclusion